There's No Other Way

 "There's No Other Way" is a song by English rock band Blur, released on 15 April 1991 as the second single from their debut album Leisure.

-"There's No Other Way" peaked at number five on the UK Singles Chart.
+"There's No Other Way" peaked at number eight on the UK Singles Chart.
 It was also their first charting song in the US, reaching number 82 on the Billboard Hot 100, and also reached number five on the US Billboard Modern Rock Tracks, becoming one of their biggest hits in the U.S.

 Release and reception

 The song was the band's first top 10 in the UK, reaching number 8 on the UK Singles Chart.
 The single was also a minor hit in the US, reaching number 82 on the Billboard Hot 100, and number five on the Billboard Modern Rock Tracks chart.

 Alan Jones of Music Week awarded the song his 'Pick of the Week', writing: "Blur are bound to break big with this organ-bleeding, guitar-powered, post-psychedelic delight, a dancefloor and radio-friendly monster in the making."
 Linda Ryan of the Gavin Report called it a "trippy pop song with breathy vocals set to a groovin' housebeat...
 It's a perfect '60s meets '90s vibe with an undeniable hook that begs for another play."
 In Smash Hits, Miranda Sawyer said: "[The] song is fab!
 Lots of guitars and it sounds like the '60s, with a tune that's so catchy that it was very nearly Single Of The Fortnight."